pavelbel/smcol_saves_utility/README.md

   * equip them with tools and promote to pioneers
   * equip them with horses and promote to scouts
 * Repair damaged artillery (half a cost of building)
-* (IN DEVELOPMENT) Remove drydocks in colonies (if you don't want your ships to go there for repairs)
+* Adjust Royal Expeditionary Force size: reinforce, nerf or disband it
+* Add 4-th, 5-th etc specialist to manufactures

 ## Utility _enc_decode_sav.py_
 Functionality:
 * Read Colonization's native binary SAV files, decode them and save them in a human readable/editable SAV.JSON format
 * Encode SAV.JSON files back to binary SAV format

 It means that you can decode your save game file, then easily edit the generated SAV.JSON file without a HEX editor, then encode it back to SAV, load it and continue playing with your changes applied!
+In AUTO UPDATE mode it tracks changes of a certain SAV or SAV.JSON file and decodes/encodes it automatically.

 To run:
 * Install [Python interpreter](https://www.python.org).
-Version **3.7+** is strictly necessary for preserving JSON key order.
+Version **3.7+** is strictly necessary for preserving JSON keys order.
 * Additionally install bitarray module with pip (google how to do this please)
 * Place all the files of __smcol_saves_utility__ in some folder
 * Open _smcol_sav_settings.json_ file in a text editor and set the value of a _colonize_path_ record to the path of the COLONIZE folder of your Colonization installation